bokkypoobah/OLT/audit/README.md

 ## Potential Vulnerabilities

-TODO - Check that no potential vulnerabilities have been identified in the crowdsale and token contracts.
+No potential vulnerabilities have been identified in the crowdsale, token and vesting contracts.

 <br />